Breast Cancer Awareness Month: one mum's story

 Life post-cancer is good!
 I feel very, very lucky to be here and to have received, and continue to receive, such amazing treating from the NHS.
 I have been very fortunate.

-I did have a little scare recently, so I called my Breast Cancer Nurse (you have a hotline to this service until you are officially signed off), who booked me in for an ultrasound on the very same day, despite all the Covid 19 measures in place.
+I did have a little scare two years ago, so I called my Breast Cancer Nurse (you have a hotline to this service until you are officially signed off), who booked me in for an ultrasound on the very same day, despite all the Covid-19 measures in place at the time.
 Everything was fine, and they were hugely reassuring: it's so good to know that I can call them whenever I need to, and that they're there for me when I need them.

 These day, I am more conscious of my diet, even though I thought I ate pretty well before all this, but now I am a lot more committed to exercising regularly (well, most of the time!) and making good lifestyle choices.